EliAndrewC/l7r/setting/l7r.md

 This distinction also speaks to the ways in which maho practices were the original religion practiced by the peasantry of Rokugan before the founding of the Empire.
 In many ways, the tsukai of today are simply continuing to practice the religion of their ancestors.
 This is heretical and illegal, but it explains why so many are open to the idea, for reasons other than just the power that it offers.

-Isawa himself, who founded the Isawa family, is known to have practiced maho.
+Isawa himself, who founded the Isawa Family, is known to have practiced maho.
 He created many totems using the crafting discipline, and performed rituals to store the power of the names and wounds of his defeated enemies in these totems through blood sacrifices.
-It was Shiba who convinced him to set aside these ways for the future of the new Phoenix clan, though the Isawa family is rumored to maintain many texts on maho in their secret libraries, for the Phoenix clan values knowledge more highly than any other clan.
+It was Shiba who convinced him to set aside these ways for the future of the new Phoenix Clan, though the Isawa Family is rumored to maintain many texts on maho in their secret libraries, for the Phoenix Clan values knowledge more highly than any other clan.

-There is one extremely notable exception to the Phoenix clan's renunciation of the practice of maho.
-Isawa Akuma was a shugenja in the Phoenix clan who lived in the 3rd century who was fascinated by maho.
+There is one extremely notable exception to the Phoenix Clan's renunciation of the practice of maho.
+Isawa Akuma was a shugenja in the Phoenix Clan who lived in the 3rd century who was fascinated by maho.
 He studied everything he could find on the subject and is said to have sought out tsukai, and rather than arresting them he offered to exchange his wisdom for theirs, learning from them and teaching them many of the hidden secrets of the Phoenix.

-Akuma was one of the most cunning and intelligent members of the Phoenix clan, and eventually he was able to somehow discover how to wield maho without losing his spellcasting ability!
+Akuma was one of the most cunning and intelligent members of the Phoenix Clan, and eventually he was able to somehow discover how to wield maho without losing his spellcasting ability!
 It is unknown how this is even possible - the elemental kami hate the Shadowlands taint above all else, and the abilities of a shugenja rely on the favor of the elemental kami.
 A shugenja is not simply directing power themselves, but rather channeling their own chi in order to call upon the kami to answer their prayers.
 And the kami would never respond to a man so deeply tainted as would be required for the practice of powerful maho.

 Some have theorized that Akuma is so skilled that he has not defied this limitation, but rather has become so skilled at the practices of maho and spellcasting that he has managed to avoid taking so much Shadowlands taint as to become permanently tainted.
 This would be a staggering accomplishment, as some of his feats of maho are so impressive that even the most famous tsukai would be nearly killed by the amount of taint involved, and because of this there are many who reject this theory.